Tsartlip First Nation

-The Tsartlip First Nation is a First Nation located on the Saanich Peninsula, in Saanich territory on Vancouver Island.
+Tsartlip First Nation is a First Nation located on the Saanich Peninsula, in Saanich territory on Vancouver Island.
 They are a member of the Sencot'en Alliance fighting for Native rights.
 In the 1850s, they were signatories to one of the Douglas Treaties.

 The band's reserve and offices are located near and to the north of the town of Brentwood Bay.